-Some (those who were still paying the rent or mortgage on time) asked why anybody who borrowed or lent above the payment maximum of 33% of income threshold should receive assistance from taxpayers.
-Others might wonder how lenders would know what a borrowers' income is in order to set the new ratio.
-False or undocumented income was the reason many of these loans failed the first time.
-At IndyMac, the feds were checking reported incomes against IRS data, but private lenders who participated in the new program were to have more flexibility in "verifying" income.
+Some may ask why anybody who borrowed or lent above the payment maximum of 33% of income threshold should receive assistance from taxpayers.
+Especially from those who are still paying the rent or mortgage on time.
+Others might wonder how lenders will know what a borrowers' income is in order to set the new ratio.
+False or undocumented income is the reason many of these loans failed the first time.
+At IndyMac, the feds were checking reported incomes against IRS data, but private lenders who participate in the new program will have more flexibility in "verifying" income.
 Such 'flexibility' lead to the Great Mortgage Market Meltdown.
-The article observes that this was another uncharted voyage into the land of taxpayer risk, and for little economic gain.
-It was hoped that news of the FDIC program did not encourage more people to stop paying their mortgages as they awaited rescue from the government.
+The article observes that this is another uncharted voyage into the land of taxpayer risk, and for little economic gain.
+It was hoped that news of the FDIC program did not encourage more people to stop paying their mortgages as they await rescue from Sheila Bair.